Mathematical Game Theory: A New Approach

 For example, we admit as descriptions of interaction states only those matrices $A\in \R^{X\times X}$ with the property \begin{enumerate} \item[(H1)] ${\rm supp}(A) = \{(x,y)\in X\times X\mid A_{xy}\neq 0\}$ is finite or countably infinite. \item[(H2)] $\|A\|^2 = \D\sum_{x,y\in X} |A_{xy}|^2 = 1. $ \end{enumerate}

 If the conditions (H1) and (H2) are met, we factually represent interaction states in \textsc{Hilbert} {spaces}.
-To keep things simple, however, we retain the finiteness property of the agent set $X$ in the current text and refer the interested reader to the literature\footnote{\emph{e.g.}, \textsc{J. Weidmann (1980)}: \emph{Linear Operators in Hilbert Spaces}, Graduate Texts in Mathematics, Springer Verlag} for further details.
+To keep things simple, however, we retain the finiteness property of the agent set $X$ in the current text and refer the interested reader to the literature\footnote{\emph{e.g.}, \textsc{Halmos}~\cite{Halmos1951} or \textsc{Weidmann}~\cite{Weidmann1980}} for further details.